tidwall/rtree.c/README.md

 ## Generic interface

-By default this implementation is set to 2 dimensions, using doubles as the numeric coordinate type, and `void *` as the data type.
+This implementation is set to 2 dimensions, using doubles as the numeric coordinate type, and `void *` as the data type.

 The `rtree.c` and `rtree.h` files can be easily customized to change these